No Result

 Bianca Strzalkowski

-Bianca Strzalkowski has more than 10 years of experience in storytelling.
-Her portfolio includes interviews with former Secretary of Defense Gen. James Mattis, Air Force Gen. Charles “CQ” Brown, “Shark Tank” CEO Daymond John, and countless elected and military leaders.
-Bianca holds a Bachelor of Science degree in business administration and journalism.
-She resides near Naval Air Station Patuxent River, Maryland, where she serves as the public affairs officer for Maryland ESGR and is a member of the Military Reporters & Editors Association.
+Bianca Strzalkowski has more than 12 years of experience in storytelling.
+Her portfolio includes interviews with former Secretary of Defense Gen. James Mattis, Air Force Gen. Charles “CQ” Brown, Gary Sinise, and countless elected and military leaders.
+Bianca holds a bachelor of science degree in business administration and journalism.
+She resides near Naval Air Station Patuxent River, Maryland, with her husband and two children.
+She is a member of the Military Reporters & Editors Association.

 Related Posts